 ARTICLE VIII.
 COMMITTEES

 Sec.
 1. Standing committees shall perform continuing functions of the Society requiring action between annual stated meetings.
-All such committee chairs and committee members shall be appointed by the President.
+Other than the Program Director and the Honorary Membership Committee, all committee chairs and committee members shall be appointed by the President.

 Sec.
 2. The Chair of each standing committee shall report to the Society at each annual stated meeting.